So this is the place where I'm supposed to tell you all about me – who I am and why I'm doing this.

 Some Facts About Me

 - My name is Deanna Sykes.
-By training I am a research psychologist (Ph.D. from UC Davis, 1997), and I've been a public health research scientist for more than a decade now.
+By training I am a research psychologist (Ph.D. from UC Davis, 1997), and I've been a public health research scientist for more than two decades now.

 - I'm also an ex-smoker.
 I smoked off and on (OK, more on than off) for over 20 years, and I tried to quit about a gazillion times before I was finally successful.